saketh1414/LLM-RAG-Conversational-Model/README.md

 5)so enter your main topic in first query itself.
 6)to end the conversation and to start a new conversation enter-"exit"

-for more instructions go through instructions.txt
+for detailed instructions go through "instructions.txt"
-for detailed explanation and flowchart go through steps_and_info.pdf
+for detailed flowchart go through "steps_and_info.pdf"
 for walkthrough of the project click the video link below...
 https://drive.google.com/file/d/1HaB3FfvXlirHE_mVA2ezLWfB-CDYkH1T/view?usp=sharing